Craig Curran: Dundee United and Dundee

 Curran signed a three-year contract with Dundee United on 1 June 2018.
 After a frustrating start to the season, he left United in January 2019, moving across Tannadice Street to join their Dundee derby rivals Dundee.
 Curran linked up with manager Jim McIntyre, who had previously coached him at Ross County.
 He would fail to score for the rest of the season as Dundee were relegated to the Scottish Championship.
 He began the following season with Dundee, and scored his first goal for the club in a 3–0 win over Raith Rovers in the League Cup.
 On 2 September 2019, Curran left Dundee by mutual consent.

 Welsh Football

 Connah's Quay Nomads

 In January 2020 he signed for Connah's Quay Nomads.
 He scored his first goal for the club on 14 February against Caernarfon Town.
-After a successful 18 months with the club, Curran signed a new deal in June 2022.He left the club at the end of the 2021–22 season.
+After a successful 18 months with the club, Curran signed a new deal in June 2022.
+He left the club at the end of the 2021–22 season.

 Airbus UK Broughton

 On 19 August 2022, Curran joined Cymru Premier side Airbus UK Broughton.
 He went on loan to English club Marine in January 2023.
+Curran retired in March 2023 due to concussion issues, but announced in September that he was once again fit to play.

+Vauxhall Motors and retirement

+In October 2023, Curran returned to football from his brief retirement with Northern Premier League Division One West club Vauxhall Motors.
+Curran scored his first goals for the Motormen on 23 December, netting a brace in an away win over Witton Albion.
+On 10 January 2024, Vauxhall Motors announced that Curran would once again retire from football.